Broken Pipes and Water Damage

 Most older homes with copper pipes will eventually experience corrosion and need to have their plumbing system upgraded.
 If you’re worried about aging or corroding pipes, call a plumber to perform an inspection.

-Plumbers will be able to assess the current condition of the pipes in your home and let you know whether they should be replaced.
-They will also estimate when your pipes may need to be replaced if they are currently in decent condition.
+Plumbers can assess the current condition of the pipes in your home and let you know whether they should be replaced.
+They will also estimate when your pipes may need to be replaced if they are in decent condition.

 Get a Moisture Alarm or Flood Sensor

 One option you may want to invest in is an alarm system that detects moisture.
-A flood sensor will sound the alarm when it is covered in water, therefore letting you know almost immediately that there is an issue.
-Also, it is always a good idea to have a game plan in place.
+A flood sensor will sound the alarm when it is covered in water, letting you know almost immediately that there is an issue.
+Also, having a game plan in place is always a good idea.

 Is a Broken Water Pipe Covered by Insurance?